MahmoudHegazi/data_analysis_codeEditor/README.md

 ## Note In order the app to work
-please after clone the project create new dir called my project and inside it create another dircotry called templates and add inside it .html file (voting.html, editor.html)
+please after clone the project create new dir called my project and inside it create another dircotry called templates and add inside it .html files (voting.html, editor.html)

 ## screenshot: